artalar/reatom/README.md

 ## Zen

-- **Good primitive is better than a framework**
+- **Good primitive is more than a framework**
-- Composition is better that configuration
+- Composition is better than configuration
 - Hidden context is explicit if it is general

 ## Credits